fireproofdiscord/FireproofBot/README.md

 ### Pull
 Pulling means downloading the changes from GitHub to the local machine, and in this case changing the guild structure to match
 ### Clone
 Cloning sets the connected repository.
-It pulls automatically when you do it, but not after that by default.
+It pulls once automatically when you do it.
 ### Repository
 The place on GitHub where your specific files are stored<br>
 This description might seem irrelevant, but the bot stores your guild information in files<br>